karmen87/Documentation-Hub/quickstart-01-building-deploying-flow.md

 tutorial_number: 1
 steps:
   - step_number: 1
-    step_title: "Accessing Lamatic Studio and Initiating a New Flow"
+    step_title: "Welcome to Lamatic Studio"
     narrator_script: "Begin the process by navigating to the Lamatic.ai Studio, the designated platform for managing, building, and deploying all GenAI projects.[1]
 Within the Studio, access the **Flow Management** section.
-Click the option labeled **"Create a New Flow"** to initiate the graphical workflow building process.[1]
+Click the option labeled **\"Create a New Flow\"** to initiate the graphical workflow building process.[1]
 The Studio is the primary Visual Layer interface, allowing both technical and non-technical developers to configure the system and define the sequence of operations for their project.[1]"
     on_screen_text:
       - "Central Platform: Lamatic Studio"
       - "Navigate to Flow Management"